How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Next steps?

-If you’re newly qualified, use our expert CV Writing Service to craft a tailored CV to land your dream role.
+If you’re newly qualified, use our expert CV Writing Service to craft a tailored personal trainer CV to land your dream role.
 We can help you increase your chances of being shortlisted for a job interview.
 For more inspiration, browse our CV examples for insight into the biggest industries in the UK today.
 Explore our career blog for expert tips and advice, including emailing your CV and preparing for video interviews.

 What qualifications do I need to be a personal trainer in the UK?

 In the UK, you typically need a Level 3 Diploma in Personal Training or an equivalent qualification accredited by organisations like REPs (Register of Exercise Professionals).
-Additional certifications and specialisations, such as nutrition or sports-specific training, can further enhance your CV.
+Additional certifications and specialisations, such as nutrition or sports-specific training, can further improve your CV.

 How long does it take to become a personal trainer in the UK?